 Challenges: Burnout and overtraining

 This is Duke’s year!
 He got himself a new lifting belt for Christmas and is ready to crush it.
 While Duke is very motivated he struggles with overtraining.
 Working a part-time job and being an athlete requires a lot of energy, hence the four cups of coffee a day he consumes.
 To succeed with Duke a coach will need to balance his eagerness to train with his need for recovery.
-Learn how to create a balanced lifestyle for your clients with the Coach’s Toolkit.
+Learn how to create a balanced lifestyle for your clients with the Professional Coaching Blueprint.